Edmentos/SOC_Project/index.md

 <img src="https://raw.githubusercontent.com/Edmentos/SOC_Project/main/IMG_1939.jpg">

 ## **My VGA Design Edit**
-My own design idea was orignially a spiral pattern, it was supoosed to be like those toys that you would put a pencil into and spiral
+My own design idea was orignially a spiral pattern, it was supoosed to be like those toys that you would put a pencil into and spiral around the page but after seeing how complex that would be I instead decided to focus on simpler designs.
+I got an Irish flag to show up and then went to try and have it so that the flag would change into another flag after a short period of time this turned out to be harder than I expected and I had to get some help from my fellow classmates.
+Alex was the person to point out that I was using the wrong file to try get something changing as i was using a stativ file that never changed.
+I changed to the colourcycle and tried to get that running but unfortunatly I ran out of time.
-Introduce your own design idea.
-Consider how complex/achievabble this might be or otherwise.
-Reference any research you do online (use hyperlinks).
 ### **Code Adaptation**
+I changed the original code for the colourstripes.v file to display an Irish flag.
+This posed a bit of a challenge as i had to learn what everything meant in that file.
+I found out how to change the size of the portion of the screen and that the screen was 680units long.
+This then made it easy to change the screen into three equal parts after a bit of messing around to get it equal.
-Briefly show how you changed the template code to display a different image.
+I then changed the colour associated with that section by getting the hex code for the colours Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.
 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.